 Posted by: Kaplan Schweser

-When is the right time to take the CFA® Exam?
+When is the right time for a university student to take the CFA® Exam?
 The answer to that question depends greatly on your particular situation.
 To help you make your decision, we’ve broken down the pros and cons of two common paths: (1.) starting the exam while you’re still in college, and (2.) waiting until after you’ve earned your degree.

 The downside to preparing for the CFA exam while still in college is that you won’t be a typical college student anymore.
 Preparing for the CFA exam is a lot of work and doing it while in college means you will have to let go of a lot of your social and extracurricular activities.

-Most CFA candidates choose to complete their degree and secure employment before sitting for the exam.
-You’ll get added motivation that comes from being among others also preparing for the CFA Level I exam in your office.
+Most CFA Program candidates choose to complete their degree and secure employment before sitting for the exam.
+You’ll get added motivation that comes from being among others also preparing for exam at your office.
 Your job will also provide real-life context for what you are learning in the CFA Program.
 This will help you better retain the material you are studying.

 If you have a job waiting for you when you graduate, it will be less stressful to start studying for the CFA exam.
 If you don’t have a job lined up when you are done with school, however, studying for the CFA exam will compete with your job hunting time.
 The rigorous studying required to pass the CFA exam could be a difficult distraction from your job search.